 Cravings to any substance tend to peak within the first month or so after quitting.
 This period of time is crucial for the maintenance of long term recovery.
-Mississippi inpatient addiction treatment can ensure that you don’t slide back into old patterns during this period.
+Our inpatient program can ensure that you don’t slide back into old patterns early on in your recovery.

-Going to an inpatient rehab facility removes you from an environment that could trigger your addiction.
+Going into a residential setting removes you from an environment that could trigger your addiction.
 In some cases, this could drastically reduce the desire to use drugs and/or drink alcohol.
 This is often particularly important for people who have an alcohol addiction.

 In addition, you’ll receive a lot of emotional support while in rehab.
 This can promote recovery and prevent relapses from occurring in the future.
 While you are in rehab, you’ll have access to one on one counseling services.
-This counseling can provide you with life skills to take with you after leaving the rehab facility.
+This counseling can provide you with the life skills to take with you after leaving treatment.